vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

 ## Preparing the data source for generating a token

 To generate an authentication token, we need the Tableau Token Generator extension.
-We add it to Peakboard Designer by clicking on **Data Source&nbsp;> Add Data Source&nbsp;> Manage Extension** and then installing the extension.
+To add it to Peakboard Designer, we select **Data Source&nbsp;> Add Data Source&nbsp;> Manage Extension** and then find and install the extension.

 ![image](/assets/2024-02-05/030.png)